hmartiro/iron-dome/README.md

 iron-dome
 =========

-A mobile robotic wiffle ball defense system
+A robotic projectile defense system with style.
+A project for Experimental Robotics (CS225A) at Stanford.

+Authors:

+ * Hayk Martirosyan
+ * Daniel O'Shea
+ * Wanxi Liu